ethereum-oasis-op/L2/workitems/EVM-based-L2-address-aliasing/evm-based-l2-address-aliasing-v1.0-psd01.md

 #### **[D1]**
 A claim that an EVM based Address Aliasing implementation conforms to this specification SHOULD describe the testing procedure used to justify the claim.

+[D1]](#d1) testability: Since each of the non-conformance-target requirements in this documents is testable, so must be the totality of the requirements in this document.

 #### **[R9]**
 A claim that an EVM based Address Aliasing implementation conforms to this specification at **level 2** or higher MUST describe the testing procedure used to justify the claim.

+[R9]](#r9) testability: Since each of the non-conformance-target requirements in this documents is testable, so must be the totality of the requirements in this document.

 -------